-We began our taste with their 2006 Sauvignon Blanc.
-This is a delightful wine with a very floral aromatic nose.
-If you serve it less chilled more of the tropical fruit flavors will come to the front rather than lime/citrus type flavors.
-We even picked up just a hint of banana towards the finish.
+The 2006 CrauforD Highlander Sauvignon Blanc.
+This is a delightful wine with a very floral and highly aromatic bouquet.
+Serving this when it is not as chilled, allows more of the tropical fruit flavors to show rather than lime/citrus type flavors.
+We even picked up just a hint of banana flavor towards the finish.

-The 2003 “Tattoo” Cabernet Sauvignon was actually held back longer than normal as it was a robust wine that needed additional aging before release.
-Its full of black cherry flavors complemented with hints of chocolate and mocha and a touch of vanilla from the oak towards the finish.
-This wine will do well with aging and another 10-15 years is not unreasonable.
+The 2003 CrauforD Tattoo Cabernet Sauvignon was actually held back longer than normal as it was a robust wine that needed additional aging before release.
+The palate is full of black cherry flavors complemented with hints of chocolate and mocha and a touch of vanilla from the oak towards the finish.
+This wine will do well with aging and at the time of our tasting, another 10-15 years is not unreasonable aging estimate.

-The 2005 Zinfandel was aged partially in Hungarian oak which is responsible for some of the spicy characteristics in this wine including cloves and cinnamon.
-This is certainly not an overly fruity “jammy” Zinfandel like some of the ones we have tried in the valley, rather it strikes a good balance between fruit, acidity and tannin structure.
-Their total production of all their wines is around 5000 cases and you can find their wines locally at Backroom Wines in the town of Napa.
+The 2005 CrauforD Brown Estate Vineyard, Kilt Lifter was aged partially in Hungarian oak which is responsible for some of the spicy characteristics in this wine including cloves and cinnamon.
+This is certainly not an overly fruity “jammy” Zinfandel like some of the ones we have tried in the valley, rather it strikes a nice balance between fruit, acidity and tannin structure.

 Total production of all the CrauforD wines is around 700 cases per year with most of the wine sold direct via their wine club.
 The wines are selectively available in the New York and New Orleans markets (based on a family friend who owns a distributor).